 Our military “geniuses” call it nuclear winter.
 Even they have figured out that the detonations and radioactive fallout are only part of the problem with nuclear warfare.
 Even without the volcano and meteorite chasers, the billions of tons of smoke and debris blasted into the atmosphere during the nuclear war won’t simply fall back to earth in a day or two.
 Wind currents will disperse them—first darkening the sky in the target areas, then spreading the pollutants over the entire face of the globe.
+(Of course, we could be looking at unforeseen events like an eruption of the Yellowstone Supervolcano.
+Time will tell.)
 John saw this too: “Then the fourth angel sounded: And a third of the sun was struck, a third of the moon, and a third of the stars, so that a third of them were darkened.
 A third of the day did not shine, and likewise the night.”
 (Revelation 8:12) The effect is being described from the earth’s point of view.
 Nothing has happened to the sun (yet) or the moon.
 Rather, the sun’s light, upon which the human race utterly depends, is partially blocked.
 This, of course, is a prime cause of the famine that will follow the shooting war: with sunlight levels lowered, even in areas that weren’t directly attacked, crops will grow much more slowly, if at all.
 Nations used to agricultural surpluses will find it hard to feed themselves, and regions that traditionally import food will starve.

 We’re not even halfway through the Tribulation, and it looks doubtful if the world can recover from the environmental damage that man and nature have inflicted upon it.
 As we shall see, it will get worse—much worse—before it gets better.
 But let’s pause for a reality check: let us remind ourselves Who built the earth in the first place, Who put us, with a billion other life forms, on it—and why.
 We are here for Yahweh’s pleasure.
 He made us so that we might commune with Him—and he made the world to support the life he created within us.
 That in itself makes our willful destruction of the earth and its inhabitants a heinous act of disloyalty to our Creator—which explains why Satan works so hard toward that goal.
 Yahweh, however, is not limited by the failings of man or the machinations of the devil.
 “He made the Pleiades and Orion; He turns the shadow of death into morning and makes the day dark as night; He calls for the waters of the sea and pours them out on the face of the earth; Yahweh is His name.”
 (Amos 5:8)